 This technique works very well but can be difficult to follow.
 Most people have a hard time not giving a dog eye contact, especially when the dog is so happy and excited to see them.

-With no talk, no touch, no eye-contact, you are not taking away freedom, or stimuli from the surrounding environment.
+With no talk, no touch, and no eye contact, you are not taking away freedom, or stimuli from the surrounding environment.
 You are just removing your own attention.
-This technique is especially effective for dogs that are people focused, and highly motivated by owner attention e.g. the Border Collie.
+This technique is especially effective for dogs that are people-focused and highly motivated by owner attention e.g. the Border Collie.

 Holding back attention only works in limited cases for training my Shiba Inu, e.g. when he is actively asking for attention.
 In most other cases, he is perfectly comfortable entertaining himself, and does not ask for, or particularly desire much human interaction.